neylsongularte/bootstrap-flight-microframework-php/README.md

-# Start Project's with Flight Microframework and Eloquent
+# Start Project's with Flight Microframework and Laravel Eloquent

 Clone the project and install dependencies with `composer install`